 Some people also want to create personalized images on the surface of items like mugs and plates.
 The sublimation printing method can produce vivid designs on hardware items that can maintain vibrant colors even after washing.

 Is Sublimation Printing Worth It?
-(Pros vs. Cons)
+A Clear Look at Pros vs. Cons

 Sublimation prints have proven to be durable.
 Heat presses under pressure on the prepared heat transfer paper ensure the sublimation ink forms a firm image on the printing surface, including rigid surfaces of items like mugs and plates.